MigProPlayer/primosputt/README.md

 ## Planned features

 - Add a button to skip a hole in the pause menu, based on [this pull request](https://github.com/Neverball/neverball/pull/326)
+- Fix wrong version in the main menu
+- Fix the title of the results screen being cut off

 ---
 # Regular Neverball stuff